zak-45/WLEDVideoSync/README.md

         Cast Devices: number and IP address of each DDP device.
 Number not yet managed device order come from entry order

+        Protocol: ddp or other, if 'other' will use the 'Output' entry, let it to ddp for now

 - MEDIA PARAMS:
   - Manage MEDIA parameters: Screen to manage MEDIA parameters, see images into BUFFER and MULTICAST information.